ToxPuro/astaroth/acc-runtime/README.md

 The DSL compiler can also infer these qualifiers if OPTIMIZE_FIELDS=ON from `write`, `value` and `Stencil` calls.
 **Important** requires that all conditionals are known at compile-time.

-input
+* `input`
-designed for variables that are inputs to Kernels, but should not be allocated/loaded to the GPU.
+Designed for variables that are inputs to Kernels, but should not be allocated/loaded to the GPU.
-> Note: At the moment, mostly useful for `ComputeSteps` output
+> Note: At the moment, mostly useful for `ComputeSteps`
+* `output`
 At the moment, restricted to `real` scalar quantities resulting from reductions across the whole subdomain.
 > Note: implicitly allocates memory on the GPU to perform reductions.